szaumoor/ZSTweaks/ZSTweaks/unique_descriptions.md

 ---
 Kachiko's Whisper
+Kachiko's Whisper
-his wakizashi was the favored weapon of a renowned warrior named Kachiko, whose origins trace back to the eastern lands of Kara-Tur.
+This wakizashi was the favored weapon of a renowned warrior named Kachiko, whose origins trace back to the eastern lands of Kara-Tur.
 Though much of her early life is largely unknown, it is said she was trained as a shadowdancer, quickly ascending to become one of the most accomplished members of her order.

 Old tales recount that, during a mission deep in the heart of a forgotten mountain temple, Kachiko came upon this blade resting atop an ornate pedestal.
 As her hand closed around the hilt, the sword resonated with a soft whisper, as if acknowledging her presence.